Meet the Teacher

 Dad's Chair, In Memory, and Walking in His Footprints

-Take a look at Mr. Hoggatt's Teacher Institute pages: Crystal Bridges, George Washington and Mount Vernon, America's Fort: Fort Ticonderoga, and Colonial Williamsburg.
+Take a look at Mr. Hoggatt's Teacher Institute pages: Crystal Bridges, George Washington and Mount Vernon, America's Fort: Fort Ticonderoga,

 including collections of articles, reflections, and lessons about his summer residencies.